 Step-3.
 In the Play Protect screen, you will see two options

-- Scan device for security threats.
+- Scan devices for security threats.
 This option is enabled by default.
-Google will automatically scan all the installed apps on a regular interval and notifies you in case of detection of any harmful behavior.
+Google will automatically scan all the installed apps at regular interval and notifies you in case of the detection of any harmful behavior.

 - Improve harmful app detection.
 You need to enable this option in case you download and use apps from unknown sources.
 Enabling this option will send all these apps to google for scanning.

-Google protect warns you on detection of any harmful app and it will either send a notification to you to uninstall the app or automatically remove it considering the severity of malware attack.
-If you download apps from external sources other than play store, you must turn on the harmful app detection as explained above in this tutorial.
+Google protect warns you about the detection of any harmful app and it will either send a notification to you to uninstall the app or automatically remove it considering the severity of the malware attack.
+If you download apps from external sources other than the play store, you must turn on the harmful app detection as explained above in this tutorial.